Instructions: Form L10 Application to Collect Money a Former Tenant Owes

 Accommodations are arrangements to allow everyone, regardless of their abilities, to participate fully in the LTB’s process.

 The LTB will not include a copy of this form when we give the other parties a copy of the application form.
-However, the information will be included in your application file.
-The file may be viewed by other parties to the application.

 Part 1: Address of the rental unit covered by this application